 * The world-famous Jewish-American singer/songwriter Bob Dylan (b.1941-, nee Robert Allen Zimmerman) gave an entire performance in the Wassermill Soccer Stadium on June 19, 1993.
 In 2016, he was awarded a Nobel Prize in Literature.

 * In 1999, the Be’er-Sheva Branch of the Association for Gays, Lesbians, Bisexuals and Transgenders (GLBTs) was established in the Old City.
 The first “gay-pride parade” in Be’er-Sheva was held on the BGU Campus in 2003, under the auspices of the active BGU student homo-lesbian club “Segol” (lit., purple, founded in 1995).
 On 2 August, 2009, ca.400 people marched from the BGU Campus in sympathetic protest of the homophobic murders committed in Tel-Aviv.
 The third GLBT parade was held in June 2017, when ca.5,000 GLBTs and their supporters from the entire region marched from Wingate St. (below the Soroka ER) down to City Hall Square, where they held a happening in support of social tolerance.
 After that, the ‘gay parades’ became annual events in Be’er-Sheva, only skipping the year of the COVID-19 pandemic (Mar.
 2019-Mar.
-2020)–joyfully resuming the annual tradition on 17.6.2021.
+2020)–joyfully resuming the annual tradition on 17.6.2021 and again on 16.6.2022.

 * In the third week of June 2007, the first Sudanese-Israeli citizen, a baby boy, was born at the Soroka Medical Center in Be’er-Sheva to a Sudanese refugee named Ayam Matyah.